-- (10) The wife $i$ of her $i$ childhood sweetheart left. - (11) Her_i childhood sweetheart's wife_i left.
+- (10) \The wife $i$ of her $i$ childhood sweetheart left. - (11) \Heri childhood sweetheart's wifei left.

 As Jacobson notes, Z provides a ready explanation of these facts.
-Z insists that its input be a two-place function $f: a \rightarrow c \rightarrow b$ (Figure 4).
+Z insists that its input be a two-place function $f: a \to c \to b$ (Figure 4).
 But relational nouns like wife, though semantically two-place, are syntactically one-place.
-(Jacobson points out that relational nouns are impossible in small clauses such as with Calista wife of Bill.)
-Thus, relational nouns should in fact be of type $e \rightarrow n$ (with 'n' the type of nouns and noun phrases), rather than $e \rightarrow e \rightarrow t$.
+(Jacobson points out that relational nouns are impossible in small clauses such as \with Calista wife of Bill.)
+Thus, relational nouns should in fact be of type $e \to n$ (with 'n' the type of nouns and noun phrases), rather than $e \to e \to t$ .
 Z cannot apply, and so binding is correctly ruled out.
 Parallel explanations appealing to the intransitivity of relational nouns are available in standard theories, but it is remarkable that i-within-i facts fall out of the variable-free system.